boidushya/better-lyrics/README.md

 ## Features

-🎵 Beautiful time-synced lyrics on YouTube Music\
-📦 No external dependencies or API key\
+🎵 Displays beautiful time-synced lyrics on YouTube Music 📦 Requires no external dependencies or configurations ⏩ Lets you seek by clicking on any line
-⏩ Seek to a specific part of the song by clicking on the lyrics\
-🌏 Supports multiple languages\
+🌏 Supports multiple languages
-🪶 Lightweight and easy to use\
+🪶 Runs lightweight and fast
-🖥️ Support for full-screen mode
+🖥️ Includes full-screen mode
+✨ And much more!

 ## Download